iantmn/iantmn.github.io/_posts/2023-2-13-MinorCapstoneAI.md

 ---
-title: "🤖 Capstone project of the Minor Engineering with Artificial Intelligence: Using AI to classify how a product is used"
+title: "🤖 AI Minor Project: Leveraging AI to Analyze and Classify Product Usage in the Engineering with Artificial Intelligence Minor"
-description: "For my minor Engineering with Artificial Intelligence I did a capstone project.
-The goal of this product was to create a tool that enables Industrial Designers to analyse how a product is used in the real world using sensors."
+description: "For my Minor in Engineering with Artificial Intelligence, I worked on a project aimed at creating a tool to help Industrial Designers analyze how a product is used in the real world using sensor data."
 date: 2023-02-13
 permalink: /posts/2023/02/MinorCapstoneAI/
 categories: [Projects, 🖥️ Software Development]